Pik6C/Rfoc/README.md

 ## Applying the vira Command
 ### For Linux
 Only available for Debian-based systems.<br>
+Can be used on any OS by installing dpkg<br>
 Note that the sudo command is used.<br>
 Execute the following command<br>
 `sudo dpkg -i vira.deb`